broadinstitute/tandem-repeat-catalog/README.md

-This repo provides methods and best practices for defining genome-wide tandem repeat (TR) catalogs.
-The catalogs are provided in multiple formats, including the input formats of:
+### Authors

+* Ben Weisburd, Broad Institute
+* Egor Dolzhenko, PacBio

+### Introduction

+Tandem repeats are regions of the genome that consist of consecutive copies of some motif sequence.
+For example, CAGCAGCAG is a tandem repeats with motif CAG.
+Many types of genomic studies require annotations of tandem repeats in the reference genome, called repeat catalogs.
+Repeat catalogs typically consist of the repeat reference coordinates and one or multiple motif sequences that the repeat is composed of.

+The purpose of this repo is to provides methods and best practices for defining high-quality repeat catalogs.
+Our initial focus will be on the human genome, however the tutorial should also be applicable to other closely-related genomes.
+We'd also love to extend this work to plants and other species.
+Please consider creating a GitHub issue or reaching out by email if you are interested in this.

+### Defining a genome-wide tandem repeat catalog

+The steps below start with a reference genome fasta file and proceed to generate a comprehensive genome-wide TR catalog that can be used as input to the following TR genotyping tools:
 - ExpansionHunter
 - GangSTR
 - HipSTR
 - TRGT
 - LongTR

----
-### Defining a genome-wide tandem repeat catalog

-The steps below use examples based on the hg38 human reference, but are also applicable to other reference genomes.

-#### Step 1: Detect all perfect (ie. non-interrupted) tandem repeats in the reference genome
+### Step 1: Detect all perfect (ie. non-interrupted) tandem repeats in the reference genome

 Run [colab-repeat-finder](https://github.com/broadinstitute/colab-repeat-finder) on the reference genome: